 Most of the people misusing mirtazapine take larger doses of the antidepressant in order to feel its impact more swiftly.
 Another means of misuse is to combine it with benzodiazepines or alcohol to counteract stimulant effects.
 As of 2018, roughly 16.9 million Americans of ages 12 and older misused drugs like mirtazapine or other prescription psychotherapeutic drugs at least once over the previous year.
 This sum is over 6% of the United States population.
 The best means of preventing the misuse of and addiction to mirtazapine is by following the directions on the prescription, taking the drug precisely as instructed.

-Symptoms of mirtazapine addiction include taking the drug longer than was prescribed, needing more and more mirtazapine to elicit the desired effects, spending most of the day considering the drug and how to get more of it as well as the effects it produces, being unable to cease taking it, faking symptoms in order to receive new prescriptions, and sudden differences in behavior, physical appearance, and hygiene.
+Symptoms of mirtazapine addiction include taking the drug longer than a doctor prescribes, needing more and more mirtazapine to elicit the right effects, spending most of the day considering the drug and how to get more of it.
+Other considerations are chasing the effects it produces, being unable to cease taking it, faking symptoms in order to receive new prescriptions, and sudden differences in behavior, physical appearance, and hygiene.
 Behaviors also include pretending to lose prescriptions and taking the drug without a proper prescription.

 How Mirtazapine Helps With Other Addictions

-Because of the means by which mirtazapine acts in your body, it has long been considered useful for treating various addictions.
+Because of the means by which mirtazapine acts in your body, medical professionals consider it to be useful for treating various addictions.
 These include alcohol, cocaine, benzodiazepines, marijuana, and opiates.
 As mentioned, this medicine acts on serotonin.
-It also affects norepinephrine, which is a stress hormone that is produced in the adrenal glands.
+It also affects norepinephrine, which is a stress hormone that originates in the adrenal glands.
 It helps with the anxiety common in some addictions, like those to opiates and cocaine.
-Mirtazapine is now a common medication found in detox treatment facilities, where it tends to be injected.
+Mirtazapine is now a common medication many use in detox treatment facilities, where it medical professionals administer it via injection.

 How We Help at Granite Recovery Centers

 Our experience, which is the culmination of more than a decade of caring for people with transformative and unique clinical psychotherapies based on evidence, allows us to offer a variety of programs for your well-being.
-We offer medical detox, intensive outpatient counseling, extended care, medication-assisted treatment, and sober living, among others.
+We offer medical detox, intensive outpatient counseling, medication-assisted treatment, and sober living, among others.
 If you suspect you have a problem with mirtazapine or other substances, you can contact us right away for assistance that is compassionate and effective.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.